-FREE HIV testing and counseling using rapid testing – results in 20 minutes much like a blood sugar or glucose test with a finger poke!
+FREE HIV testing and counseling using rapid testing – results in 20 minutes much like blood sugar or glucose test with a finger poke!
 HIV treatment involves taking medicine that reduces the amount of HIV in your body.

-STI testing offered with charges based on services provided.
+STI testing is offered with charges based on the services provided.

 Please ask about information for our sliding scale – payment may be based on income.

 ALL clients must present identification – (State ID, Drivers License, School ID, Picture ID, or Social Security Card)

 Today testing for HIV & STIs has never been easier.
 Contact the Calhoun County Public Health Department and we can send you an HIV-Test with instructions to your doorstep for you to complete at home on your own time.
 Contact the health department at 269-969-6387 to receive your self-test kit or if you have questions or concerns.

 STIs we test for